RichardUchotski/RichardUchotski/README.md

 - **Investing:** Growing my financial portfolio is both a hobby and a pathway to financial freedom.

 ## Goals
 My primary goals include achieving peak fitness, mastering coding skills, shedding 10kg, and expanding my financial portfolio.
-Balancing these objectives while making time for personal relationships, including my partner Roseanne, is a challenge I eagerly embrace.
+Balancing these objectives while making time for personal relationships, is a challenge I eagerly embrace.

 ## Expertise and Interests
 I'm deeply knowledgeable about subjects such as cell engineering, cultured meat, stem cells, nutrition, genetics, and personal finance.
 Engaging in in-depth discussions on these topics is something I thoroughly enjoy.